shoui520/shoui520.github.io/docs/routine.md

 **Q: Am I looking up every word in the manga or am I using a dice to decide?**

-A: I want you to look up everything you can.
+A: I want you to look up as much as you can.

-It is going to be really tough.

 **Q: I don't understand the sentences!**